arsy786/spring-boot-microservices-2/README.md

 - application-test.properties
 - application-docker.properties

-NOTE: Can make use of Spring Cloud Config Server instead of trying to set up lots of properties files for each service.
+NOTE: Can make use of Spring Cloud Config Server instead of trying to set up many properties files for each service.

-For an example of two applications running in different Docker containers, we can combine the configuration for both services in one file called docker-compose.yaml:
+An example of two applications running in different Docker containers, we can combine the configuration for both services in one file called docker-compose.yaml:

 ``` yaml